filipuncanin/embedded-system-control-stack/README.md

 ## Usage

 ### Configuring the Device
-1. Launch the C# WPF application.
+1. Launch the Desktop application.
 2. Connect to the device via BLE (name: `ESP_XXYYZZ`) or MQTT.
 3. Define:
    - **Variables**: Set up digital inputs, outputs, timers, counters, etc., using the variable configuration panel (e.g., add a timer with preset time or a counter with initial value).